department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/index.md

 - Buttons that submit or save
 - Buttons that prompt users to sign in

-{% include storybook-preview.html story="components-buttons-button--primary" %}
+{% include storybook-preview.html story="components-va-button--primary" link_text="va-button--primary" %}

 ### Secondary button